max-mapper/screencat/README.md

 ![Icon@2x.png](Icon@2x.png)

 ScreenCat is an open source screen sharing + remote collaboration application, currently only for Mac OS.
 You can share your desktop with someone else while letting them share your mouse and keyboard remotely.
+Right now it is not as good as commercial alternatives, mostly because this initial prototype was written in 3 days.
+The big difference is that you can send PRs to make ScreenCat better!

 ScreenCat is named after cats, but also for the idea of 'catting' a screen (as in unix cat).
 It has two C/C++ dependencies, [Atom Shell](https://github.com/atom/atom-shell) (which includes iojs) and [robotjs](https://github.com/octalmage/robotjs) for creating mouse + keyboard events.